Sunday, 29 April 2012

 Posted by Kid at Thursday, April 26, 2012

 |Images copyright REBELLION|

 BUSTER started out life as the son of ANDY CAPP, but by the time 1968 rolled around his parentage was long forgotten.
 The strip was known by various titles throughout its long run - such as Buster's Good Deeds, Buster's Diary, and Buster's Dream-World.
 In 1974 the title reverted to Buster's Diary yet again, changing to just Buster in 1985 when artist TOM PATERSON took over the strip from REG PARLETT.

-Surprisingly, for a strip that lasted nearly forty years, Buster himself only had six main artists.
+Surprisingly, for a strip that lasted for very nearly forty years, Buster himself only had six main artists.
 BILL TITCOMBE drew the cloth-capped lad's escapades from 1960 to '61, with HUGH McNEILL taking over 'til 1962.
 ANGEL NADAL then managed an impressive twelve year run until 1974, followed by REG PARLETT who drew Andy's boy to 1985, when TOM PATERSON took over until 1990.
 JIMMY HANSEN was Buster's final regular artist until the comic's demise in 1999.